Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/write-connector.md

 When [handling messages] it is important that the `ProcessingStatus` of a message is changed.
 That way the Koppeltaal server knows a message has been handled.
 A connector should also be able to mark a message as `Failed` and provide an exception description to go along with this state.

 #### ActivityDefinitions
 `ActivityDefinitions` are treated somewhat different than the rest of the FHIR resources.
 They are of resource type `Other` and the content is as such not defined in the FHIR spec.
 In Koppeltaal, they should be created or updated without the use of Message resource bundles.
 To create an ActivityDefinition send a simple HTTP POST request containing the [ActivityDefinition] in the request body.

-Updating ActivityDefinitions ??
+To update an ActivityDefinition send a HTTP PUT request to the same URI.
+It is not possible to remove ActivityDefinitions, it is possible to deactivate them.

 #### "Launching" Users To An Application
 Koppeltaal provides a [Web Launch Sequence].
 Functionally this is like a single sign on which also navigates to a specific location in the target system.
 The Web Launch Sequence allows users to login to an application and launch a `Resource`.
 The launch allows users to work on a `CarePlan(Sub)Activity`.